Bridging the Gap: Strengthening Social Care Through Research in Northwest London

 Read about our project's 3 strategic objectives below:

-Social Care Research Capacity Building Programme key priorities.
-Downloadable
+Social Care Research Capacity Building Programme leaflet.
+PDF linked and available to download.

 Professor Fiona Verity Profile Photo